Hometap home

 Not only are homeowners feeling the strain of rising interest rates; business owners are as well.
 While small businesses are booming, and poised to continue growing in 2023, financing products that cater to them — like business loans and credit cards — are rapidly becoming more expensive as a result of skyrocketing rates.

 With consumers tightening their spending and potentially patronizing businesses less frequently in the past year or so, business owners will likely be looking for supplemental income to stay up and running during lulls.
 In addition, small business owners who are also homeowners have another source of start-up funding in the form of their homes.
-Home equity investments allow already cash-strapped business founders to access funding without the hassle of added debt or monthly payments.
+Home equity investments allow already cash-strapped business founders to access funding without the hassle of monthly payments.
 And with the ability to use the money for whatever they’d like, the possibilities are virtually endless — from equipment or marketing to working capital.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.